Private, In-Home Tutoring in Sharon, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Sharon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sharon, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Sharon Public Schools contain five schools and 3,400 students.
 There are three elementary schools with grades K-5, a middle school, and a high school.
 The district is also home to the Children’s Center, an integrated, NAEYC-accredited preschool program for children age three to five.
 Sharon provides several curriculum-related documents for the public to read, including information on the curriculum review (Coordinated Program Review), district and school report cards, the District Curriculum Accommodation Plan, and district-wide standardized assessment results.

 We currently cover the following Sharon-area school district: Sharon Public Schools.

 Educating Our Parents: Understanding the Sharon District Curriculum

 Sharon Public Schools have developed a curriculum map for each elementary grade level for English language arts.
 Included for each unit are the essential questions that provide the basis for instruction and learning, the content that is taught, the relevant standards, the skills that students are expected to develop, how students will be assessed, the specific learning activities and strategies that are used, and the resources that are needed.
 The middle and high school curriculum expands the elementary curriculum to focus on prior learning, and adding more elective options.